rosebox/language-server-extension/README.md

 ## Third party software notices and information

-Third party software notices and license information can be found in ThirdPartyNotices.extension.txt and ThirdPartyNotices.server.txt at the root of the project.
+Third party software notices and license information can be found in ThirdPartyNotices.extension.txt and ThirdPartyNotices.server.txt in the project root.